Aims and scope

 certify in lieu of copyright transfer.
 Authors are responsible for

-obtaining written permission from the copyright owners to reprint any
+obtaining written permission from the copyright owners (authors,

 [instructions menu]